 Today, I am going to share with you how I changed our clean soup can into a DIY makeup brush holder.
 Follow along and do it today!

 What do you need to make a DIY makeup brush holder?

 Fabric piece size 11 ¼ in long 5 inches high

 Fabric ribbon with cotton ball top size 9 ½ in.

 Rectangle card-stock paper in gray for inside size 10 in long x 4 ¼ in high

 Card-stock paper circle 2 ⅜ in diameter for the bottom

 ***The links above are from Amazon.com(affiliate).
 If you click through and purchase something on Amazon, I will receive a small commission at no additional cost to you.

-Now, that you have all the things you need to make this easy and attractive makeup brush holder, let’s get started.
+Now that you have everything you need to make this easy and attractive makeup brush holder, let’s get started.